 where $\kappa_4(\cdot)$ is the fourth free cumulant.
 We can similarly formulate $\kappa_m$-FCA for $m \geq 3$ as we did for ICA.

 This is also where we depart from ICA in another crucial sense.
-We can model the random variables as self-adjoint (or symmetric) or non-self adjoint (or rectangular/non-symmetric) and gives us self-adjoint and rectangular variants of FCA, respectively. \cite{voiculescu1993analogues} developed free probability theory for self-adjoint random variables; \cite{ florent_free_probability} extended it to rectangular random variables.
+We can model the random variables as self-adjoint (or symmetric) or non-self adjoint (or rectangular/non-symmetric), which give us self-adjoint and rectangular variants of FCA, respectively. \cite{voiculescu1993analogues} developed free probability theory for self-adjoint random variables; \cite{ florent_free_probability} extended it to rectangular random variables.

-In the self-adjoint setting $\kappa_4(\cdot)$ is given by (\ref{eq:free_kurtosis_expfor}) while in the non-self adjoint (or rectangular, in a sense we shall shortly see) setting $\kappa_4(\cdot)$ is given by (\ref{eq:def_kurt_rec})
+In the self-adjoint setting $\kappa_4(\cdot)$ is given by (\ref{eq:free_kurtosis_expfor}) while in the non-self adjoint (or rectangular, in a sense we shall shortly see) setting $\kappa_4(\cdot)$ is given by (\ref{eq:def_kurt_rec}).

 The development and analysis of algorithms for self-adjoint and rectangular FCA is the main contribution of this paper.